intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 ## Control of the Distribution of Information {#control-distr}

+A minimal set of entities and explicit signals are not enough.
+The parties need to agree to the process.
 Trust and mutual agreement between the involved entities must determine the distribution of information, in order to give adequate control to each entity over the collaboration or information sharing.